 A unique identifier makes all the difference in the world, especially when it comes to receiving timely compensation.

-Near the top of the invoice, you should include the legal name, address, phone number and fax number (if applicable).
 This helps to differentiate who is paying and who is receiving payment (on top of keeping things really simple and clear).
+The format of such information isn’t important, as long as it is clear and concise.

 If there are any issues along the way, any customers with an invoice can call a company number or send over information if needed.
 Make sure all your information is printed accurately and is in a place that is easily seen.